Vickusr/AppsilonMarineDataDB/README.md

 My non-SQL submission is hosted here:
 [shinyapps.io](https://vickus-botha.shinyapps.io/appsilonmarinedata/)

-There is also a different solution that works with `SQLite`.
+There is also a different solution that works with `SQLite` (this repo).

 Hosted here:
 Github: [Github](https://github.com/Vickusr/AppsilonMarineDataDB)